 With these in place, you can determine who has access using key fobs, key cards, readers, individual access codes, biometric access control, and more.
 Not only does this help secure your facility, but it also helps you track who is accessing it and when.

 3. Apply Delayed Egress Magnetic Locks to Emergency Exits

 Part of securing a facility is preparing for emergencies.
 You should have an emergency plan in place as well as the proper fire protection systems.
 Everyone should be aware of exit locations and procedures during an emergency.

 Emergency exit doors are an essential form of egress during an emergency.
 But, they can also be a potential vulnerability if they are not properly secured outside of emergency situations.
-Delayed egress magnetic locks keep emergency doors secure while also providing an immediate exit point during an emergency.
+Egress devices like delayed egress magnetic locks keep emergency doors secure while also providing an immediate exit point during an emergency.

 When the fire alarm system is activated, the doors immediately unlock and remain unlocked while the alarm is active.
 If the door is opened when there is not an emergency, an alarm will sound while it is open to alert you of non-emergency use.
 These electronic locks can be included on new emergency exit doors or installed on existing ones and integrated with your existing fire alarm system.

 With inventory coming in and out and equipment constantly moving, there is a lot of activity in a warehouse.
 In order to manage the facility well and maintain the security of the facility, the people, and the products within, you need to know what you have, how much you have, where it is, and more.
 This is one of the common security concerns for warehouses.